Award Winning Food, Drink & Travel Magazine

 Traditional Mexican flavours using the freshest ingredients – that’s what you’ll find at Agave.
 A large menu where Eva have dish sounds just as delicious as the next, you’ll be guaranteed to find something you love.
 Get the classics like burritos or tacos, or opt for the Sopes (griddled corn tortillas) or the Pambazo (bread fried in salsa and topped with potatoes and chorizo).
 Vegans and vegetarians are not forgotten here, with a full menu dedicated to both.
 Order some Mexican cocktails and enjoy what’s sure to be a delightful few hours at Agave.

-Not just a typical restaurant, Xico is an underground party cavern on Lower Baggot Street, where a rustic, Mexican vibe runs throughout.
-Enjoy some tasty Mexican food and a boogie, where the drinks are always flowing.
-The food served here is cooked up by El Milagro, owned by a small but mighty Mexican family serving the most authentic dishes.
-Cooking up flavourful, tasty tacos (birria tacos are also served here!), you can find El Milagro at a few other locations and food markets if you’re craving their tacos during the day time.
+El Milagro, owned by a small but mighty Mexican family serving the most authentic dishes.
+Cooking up flavourful, tasty tacos (birria tacos are also served here!), you can find El Milagro at a few locations and food markets if you’re craving their tacos during the day time.

 Masa